ogvlad/symfony-test/backend/readme.md

 ### VS Code extension

-Using this VS Code extension you can easily use `Ctrl+P` and type `symfony` to pop up the list of available commands.
+Using this VS Code extension you can easily use `Ctrl+Shift+P` and type `symfony` to pop up the list of available commands.

 > https://marketplace.visualstudio.com/items?itemName=nadim-vscode.symfony-super-console